- + 96Images

 Latest Update: The prices of the XUV300 have been increased by up to Rs 39,000.

 Mahindra XUV300 Price: Mahindra retails the sub-4m SUV from Rs 7.95 lakh to Rs 13.09 lakh (ex-showroom).

 Mahindra XUV300 Variants: It is available in four variants: W4, W6, W8, and W8(O).

 Mahindra XUV300 Seating Capacity: Mahindra offers the XUV300 in a 5-seater configuration.

 Mahindra XUV300 Powertrains: It gets both petrol and diesel engines.
-While the 1.2-litre turbo-petrol engine is good for 110PS/200Nm, the 1.5-litre diesel produces 117PS/300Nm.
-Both engines can be teamed with either a 6-speed MT or a 6-speed AMT gearbox.
+While the 1.2-litre turbo-petrol engine produces 110PS/200Nm, the 1.5-litre diesel makes 117PS/300Nm.
+Both engines can be teamed with either a 6-speed MT or an AMT gearbox.

-Mahindra XUV300 Features: The SUV packs goodies like a sunroof, cruise control, a 7-inch touchscreen infotainment system with Android Auto and Apple CarPlay, rain-sensing wipers, auto AC, and connected car tech.
+Mahindra XUV300 Features: The SUV packs a sunroof, cruise control, a 7-inch touchscreen infotainment system with Android Auto and Apple CarPlay, rain-sensing wipers, auto AC, and connected car tech.

-Mahindra XUV300 Safety: Mahindra provides safety features like up to seven airbags, corner braking control, and front and rear parking sensors.
+Mahindra XUV300 Safety: Safety features include up to seven airbags, corner braking control, and front and rear parking sensors.